Case Study: Helping an Employer Enforce Their Employee’s Post-Termination Restrictions

 Paula decided to leave and set up her own consultancy.
 She informed Nick, the Managing Director, that she wished to leave, saying she was looking for a career change.

-Nick had an e-mail policy which enable him to monitor Paula’s e-mails and discovered that she had sent to her private e-mail address a number of highly confidential documents.
+Nick had an e-mail policy which enable him to monitor Paula’s e-mails and discovered that she had sent a number of highly confidential documents to her private e-mail address.
 This included GFC’s client list, its report templates and ecological reports written by Paula.

 GFC were anxious to protect their business and turned to Martin Searle Solicitors for help.

-Matthew Grant advised GFC to suspend Paula on full pay while they carried out an investigation.
-Paula immediately resigned with immediate effect.
+We advised GFC to suspend Paula on full pay while they carried out an investigation.
+Paula resigned with immediate effect.

 Paula immediately signed the Undertakings and complied with their terms.